The Concise Guide To SEO Copywriting: Connect With Customers and Lift Rankings

 - Outbound links to sources referenced, especially necessary for blogs (it can also help with link building strategies, but that’s an entire blog topic unto itself)

 - Provide answers to questions posed in long-tail keywords naturally within your content

 - Encourage and facilitate the sharing of your content on social media to attain more backlinks to it

-The Art of Keyword Weaving
+What is the Art of Keyword Weaving in SEO Copywriting?

 Keywords are an integral component of SEO Copywriting.
 They help search engine algorithms determine whether a site page is relevant to phrases entered into them.

 Since the dawning days of SEO, this has caused people to write terrible site copy in the pursuit of easy rank boosts.
 Keyword stuffing is the Black Hat SEO practice of shoving keywords into copy where it doesn’t make sense for them to be.